MikaZ21/BuildingAppPractice/Automated Banking/README.md

 ---

-## ✨ This project reinforced my understanding of core web development concepts and improved my ability to create interactive, user-friendly applications. 💻✨
+## ✨ This project demonstrates my understanding of core web development concepts and improved my ability to create interactive, user-friendly applications. 💻✨